top of page

 Travel Scholarships

-We now have two travel scholarships of $1000 each available to encourage a broad spectrum of diversity at the festival.
-The scholarship application is submitted separately.
-These scholarships are meant to bolster participation in our festival by underrepresented communities, whether defined by gender, sexual orientation, race, religion, or other.
-One of the two scholarships is specifically designated for a Black composer to address historical and systemic racial inequality in the field of American composition.
+Two $1000 travel scholarships will be provided in order to encourage a broad spectrum of diversity at the festival.
+Applications are due on or before March 31 and can be submitted by clicking here.
+Recipients will be notified by email on April 14.
+The purpose of the scholarships are to bolster participation by underrepresented communities, whether defined by gender, sexual orientation, race, religion, or other.
+One of the scholarships will be specifically designated for a Black composer to address historical and systemic racial inequality in the field of American composition.
 This scholarship was approved in June 2020.
 Our Statement on Equality can be found here.

 Media